-In this lab we performed impact and tensile testing on various types of Polymers.
-Impact testing was performed to determine the brittleness of the materials.
-Tensile testing was performed on polymers to determine their brittleness and plastic behavior during tension forces.
-The High Impact Polystyrene (HIPS) samples were found to be more brittle as they were exposed to cooler temperature conditions.
+Impact and tensile testing was performed on various types of polymers.
+Impact testing was performed to determine the brittleness of the materials at various temperatures.
+The High Impact Polystyrene (HIPS) samples were found to be more brittle as they were exposed to cooler temperaturess.
+Tensile testing was performed on polymers to determine several mechanical properties.
 The properties of different polymers were also found to be different from each other during tensile testing.

 Introduction:-

-Impact energy is the energy that can cause fracture on a specific material.
-The more brittle a material is the less energy it is required to cause fracture.
+Impact energy is the energy that can cause fracture in a specific material.
+The more brittle a material is the less energy is required to cause fracture.
 A material can be hard but at the same time also brittle.
-That is, it won’t resist much force before it breaks at a point.
-In our experiment, we used the pendulum tester.
-As the name implies, it uses the swinging motion of a pendulum, to fracture the material, and any resistance to its motion is measured as the energy required to cause that fracture.
+That is, it will not resist much force before it breaks at a point.
+In our experiment, we used the pendulum tester, which uses the swinging motion of a pendulum to fracture the material.
+The resistance to the motion of the pendulum is measured as the energy required to cause fracture.

-Tensile testing is a bit different.
-Here, tensile forces are applied on the polymers and they are forced to stretch.
-The more brittle material will resist this at first and then finally break at a certain point.
+In tensile testing, tensile forces are applied on the polymers and they are forced to stretch.
+The more brittle material will resist this at first and then break at a certain point.
 This point would be where the atomic lattice is stretched so thin over each other that keeping the material intact would no longer be possible by inter-atomic and inter-molecular forces.
 The tension forces here exceed the combined inter-molecular and inter-atomic forces.
 We used Tinius Olsen tensile tester for this purpose.

 Materials and Methods:-

-We performed the impact testing first.
-The material used for this part of the experiment was High Impact Polystyrene (HIPS), with a ‘v’ notch cut on the side.
+The material used for the impact testing experiment was high impact polystyrene (HIPS), with a ‘v’ notch cut on the side.
 This allowed the easy, calibrated fitting on the testing equipment.
 A pendulum based testing machine was used to calculate impact energy.
 The machine works on the principle of gravitational potential energy.
 The pendulum has a certain amount of gravitational potential energy and hence when it impacts the test material, a resistance to the motion occurs.
 The decrease in the potential energy is the impact energy for the material.
-We used only High Impact Polystyrene for this part.
-High Impact Polystyrene was treated at five different temperatures.
-We had three samples for each of the temperatures.
-They were treated at room temperature, cooled by immersion in ice, immersion in liquid Nitrogen, place in oven at 70°C and oven temperature at 90°C. The impact results were then displayed on the Screen of the machine in Joules of energy.
+Three HIPS samples were tested at each of five different temperatures: room temperature (20C), cooled by immersion in ice (0C), immersion in liquid nitrogen (-196C), and placed in ovens at 70°C and at 90°C. The impact energy results were displayed on the screen of the impact tester (J).